johangithub/AFMAN11-217v1/chp9.md

 9.8.1.1.2.2.
 Example of Routing with Assigned Altitude.
 "Fame 22, cleared EAU CLAIRE SIX arrival; descend and maintain flight level two four zero."
 In this situation, you are cleared via the EAU CLAIRE SIX routing and cleared to descend to FL240.

 9.8.1.1.2.3.
 "DESCEND VIA" Clearances.
 A "DESCEND VIA" clearance authorizes pilots to vertically and laterally navigate, in accordance with the depicted procedure, to meet published restrictions.
 Vertical navigation is at pilot's discretion; however, adherence to published altitude crossing restrictions and speeds is mandatory unless otherwise cleared.
 MEAs are not considered restrictions; however, pilots are expected to remain above MEAs.
-Pilots cleared for vertical navigation using the phraseology “Descend Via” shall inform ATC upon initial contact with a new frequency.
+Pilots cleared for vertical navigation using the phraseology "Descend Via" shall inform ATC upon initial contact with a new frequency.
 For example, "Track 32, descending via the EAU CLAIRE SIX ARRIVAL."

 9.8.1.1.2.4.
 Example of "DESCEND VIA" Clearance.
 "Track 66, Descend Via the EAU CLAIRE SIX arrival."
 If you receive this "DESCEND VIA" clearance, you are expected to vertically and laterally navigate in accordance with the EAU CLAIRE SIX arrival.